supertypeai/articles/technicalwriting.md

     - A more formal tone doesn't try to engage the reader, it just presents the information.
 It doesn't ask questions, it just states facts.
 It also doesn't ask the reader to do anything, such as "ask yourself", or "let's take a look", or "by looking at the code snippet above, you will find that ...".
 It states facts, such as "the code snippet above shows that our refactored code is 2x shorter."
         - There are no hard rules. **Pick a consistent tone and stick to it.
 One might choose to be casual, conversational, formal, or even academic.
 Just be consistent.**
         - I could have written the preceding sentence in a different tone.If I were going for a more conversational tone, this is how I would have written the line above.
-        -_Since there are no hard rules, you can pick any tone you like.
+            - _Since there are no hard rules, you can pick any tone you like.
 You may choose a casual, conversational, formal or even academic style, but you want to stay consistent._
         - Both convey the same message.
 The first one is more formal; the second one is more conversational.

 - Use bullet points to present lists and sequences.
     - "After you have installed the package, you also want to make sure it has been added to the dependencies of your project, which could mean verifying it in package.json for a JS project, or requirements.txt for a python project, but make sure there is a separation between development and production dependencies." can be refactored into bullet points:
         - Install the package, and add it to the dependencies of your project.
-            -`.js`: verify it in package.json
+            - `.js`: verify it in package.json
-            -`.py`: verify it in requirements.txt
+            - `.py`: verify it in requirements.txt
             - Note: Ensure a separation between development and production dependencies.
         - It could also be written as a sequence:
             1. Install the package
             2. Add it to the dependencies of your project.
-                -`.js`: verify it in package.json
+                - `.js`: verify it in package.json
-                -`.py`: verify it in requirements.txt
+                - `.py`: verify it in requirements.txt
             3. Separate your development and production dependencies.